brimdata/zed/zeek/Shaping-Zeek-NDJSON.md

 A shaper is typically invoked via the `-I` option of `zq`.

-For example, if working in a directory containing many NDJSON logs, the reference shaper config can be applied to all the records they contain and output them all in a single binary [ZNG](../docs/formats/zng.md) file as
+For example, if working in a directory containing many NDJSON logs, the reference shaper can be applied to all the records they contain and output them all in a single binary [ZNG](../docs/formats/zng.md) file as
 follows: